lokalise/python-lokalise-api/docs/additional_info/exception_handling.rst

 Rate limits
 -----------

-Lokalise does not rate-limit requests to the API, however retain a right to decline the service in case of excessive use
+Access to all endpoints is limited to 6 requests per second from 14 September, 2021.
+This limit is applied per API token and per IP address.
+If you exceed the limit, a 429 HTTP status code will be returned and the corresponding exception will be raised that you should handle properly.
+To handle such errors, we recommend an exponential backoff mechanism with a limited number of retries.

-Please note that only one concurrent request per token is allowed.
+Only one concurrent request per token is allowed.
-To ensure data consistency, it is not recommended to access the same project simultaneously using multiple tokens.